TacyPW/Tacys-Capstone/README.md

 |	14	|	15	|	16	|	17	|	18	|	19	|	20	|
 |	21	|	22	|	23	|	24	|	25	|	26	|	27	|
 |	28	|	29	|	30	|		|		|		|		|

+So far, I have been working on the plotter build, focusing on whatever comes up.
+It has been taking somewhat longer than I had anticipated.

+Overall, I would like to

 ## Questions and Concerns